mwojnars/hypertag/README.md

 letter "c"
 ```

-The "try" block differs from the corresponding Python statement.
-It consists of a single "try" clause plus any number (possibly none) of "else" clauses.
+The "try" block consists of a single "try" clause plus any number (possibly none) of "else" clauses.
 The first clause that does _not_ raise an exception is returned.
 All exceptions that inherit from Python's Exception are caught.
-Empty string is rendered if all clauses fail.

-Exceptions are checked only after semantic analysis, so if there are any syntactical
-or name resolution errors (e.g., an undefined variable in a clause), they are still being raised.
-Also, note that the semantics of "else" is _opposite_ to what it is in Python,
-where the "else" clause of a "try-else" statement only gets executed if _no_ exceptions occured.

 Example:

     $cars = {'ford': 60000, 'audi': 80000}
     try